syre-data/docs/source/get_started/local_project-basic.rst

 + **line 14:** Use the recipe metadata from the Asset to name the data.

-+ **line 28, 44:** We;ve already seen that we can pull in multiple Assets into our scripts. here we also see that we can create multiple Assets in a single script.
++ **line 28, 44:** We've already seen that we can pull in multiple Assets into our scripts.
+Here we also see that we can create multiple Assets in a single script.
 Also notice that one Asset is a CSV text file, while the other is a PNG image file.
 Assets can be any sort of file.

 Add the proper Script Association (``_scripts.json``) to the root folder, and analyze the project.
-Take a look at the Assets we created so we know which recipe is quiter.
+Take a look at the Assets we created so we know which recipe is quieter.

 Congratulations!
 You just built your first Thot project, building it from scratch and analyzing the data to come to a final conclusion.
 We've only touched on the functionality of Thot, and with such a small project it's hard to get a sense of the power thot gives you in analyzing larger projects.
 To learn more about this you can go through the advanced tutorial (coming soon) and learn even more.